Offline vs Online Sports Betting Business: Which is Better?

 The Current Market Size

 One of the biggest benefits of online sports betting is that it allows you to place bets from anywhere in the world.
 This means that you don’t have to live near a physical betting shop or casino to place your bets.
-As long as you have an internet connection, you can make money from anywhere in the world!
+As long as you have an internet connection, you can make money from anywhere in the world owing to the current internet sports betting services market!

 According to research by Business Wire, the global market size for online sports betting was $29.8 billion back in 2010.
 This figure is up 13% between 2010 and 2020 and it shows no signs of stopping anytime soon!